 - In April 2021, global scheduled seat capacity was 266.8m, 43% below seats in April 2019.

 Hygiene and safety standards will continue to be stringent.
 Consumers have come to expect these higher standards of sanitization and safety.
+The pandemic has seen a rise in awareness, not only with respect to the virus at hand, but also with regards to the overall hygiene factor of an establishment.
+The services of a commercial pest management company could also be seen as a requisite when making preparations for the guests.
 Equally as important as taking these cleaning measures is communicating with consumers (before and after booking) that these steps are being taken.
 It both puts them at ease, and could be the difference between choosing one place or another (read more on that here).

 Digitalization will continue to transform the travel experience.
 Mobile apps will be used to store travelers’ vaccine certificates and COVID-19 test results.
 Travelers are already accustomed to booking online.